 The monitoring and evaluation system will be based on FSC’s Theory of Change and related Intended Impacts.
 The Monitoring & Evaluation System Report 2013 is the first of regular reports in line with the ISEAL Impact Code requirements, and gives an insight in the structure of this system.

-The “FSC context, figures, effects and impacts.
-Report 2013” points out some of the contributions FSC delivered towards its mission to “promote environmentally appropriate, socially beneficial, and economically viable management of the world's forests”.
+The “FSC context, figures, effects and impacts Reports" 2013, 2014, 2015, 2016 points out some of the contributions FSC delivered towards its mission to “promote environmentally appropriate, socially beneficial, and economically viable management of the world's forests”.
 It gives examples of FSC’s effects and impacts, about ongoing research projects and other options to how FSC contributes to its mission.